mantidproject/mantid/docs/source/release/v6.10.0/mantidworkbench.rst

 New features
 ############
-- Added method to python API of Instrument Viewer to set maintain aspect ratio option by calling `myiv.set_maintain_aspect_ratio(False)`.
+- Python API of Instrument Viewer now has a method to set maintain aspect ratio option: `myiv.set_maintain_aspect_ratio(False)`.
+See documentation of :ref:`InstrumentViewer`.

 Bugfixes
 ############
-- Fixed bug where title on InstrumentView window did not update upon renaming the workspace.
+- InstrumentView window title now updates upon renaming the workspace.
-- Fix rendering issue on linux when OpenGl is disabled.
+- InstrumentView now avoids rendering issue on linux when OpenGl is disabled.

 SliceViewer